huggingface/diffusers/docs/source/en/training/dreambooth.md

 ### xFormers

 [xFormers](https://github.com/facebookresearch/xformers) is a toolbox for optimizing Transformers, and it includes a [memory-efficient attention](https://facebookresearch.github.io/xformers/components/ops.html#module-xformers.ops) mechanism that is used in 🧨 Diffusers.
-You'll need to [install xFormers](./optimization/xformers) and then add the following argument to your training script:
+You'll need to [install xFormers](../optimization/xformers) and then add the following argument to your training script:

 ```bash
   --enable_xformers_memory_efficient_attention
 ```

-xFormers is not available in Flax.
+If you have PyTorch 2.0 or higher, you don't need to install xFormers as it is already included in PyTorch's native attention. xFormers is not available in Flax.

 ### Set gradients to none